Private Internet Access vs IPVanish 2026: Which VPN Actually Wins?

 Is Private Internet Access actually trustworthy in 2026?

-Yes — and the trust here isn't just marketing copy.
-PIA's no-logs claims have been tested in multiple real U.S. federal cases where authorities requested user data and received nothing useful.
-Combined with an open-source client and independent audits, it's one of the more verifiable privacy claims in the entire VPN industry.
-The court-tested piece is what really sets it apart.
+Yes — and this isn't just marketing hype.
+PIA's no-logs claims have held up in actual U.S. federal cases where authorities requested user data and got nothing useful.
+Add an open-source client and independent audits to the mix, and you've got one of the most verifiable privacy claims in the entire VPN space.
+The court-tested piece really sets them apart from competitors who just talk about privacy.

 Did IPVanish really hand over user data to the government?

-Yes, in 2016, under previous ownership (HighWinds Network Group).
-Since then, Ziff Davis acquired the company, overhauled their logging practices, and had those practices independently audited by Leviathan Security in 2022.
-It's worth flagging, but it's also genuinely a different company under different management at this point.
-You make the call on how much that matters to you.
+Yeah, it did — back in 2016 under different ownership (HighWinds Network Group).
+Since then, Ziff Davis took over, completely reworked their logging practices, and had those audited by Leviathan Security in 2022.
+It's worth noting, but it's genuinely a different company with different management now.
+You decide how much that history matters to you.

 Which VPN is faster — PIA or IPVanish?

-IPVanish, generally.
-In consistent speed benchmarks on WireGuard, IPVanish holds 87–92% of base connection speed versus PIA's 80–88%.
-That said, PIA's 35,000+ servers mean you can almost always find a fast, low-load option nearby.
-The practical difference is minimal for most people on a modern broadband connection above 100 Mbps.
+IPVanish, generally speaking.
+Consistent speed benchmarks on WireGuard show IPVanish holding 87–92% of base connection speed versus PIA's 80–88%.
+That said, with 35,000+ servers, PIA can usually find you a fast, uncongested option nearby.
+The real-world difference is pretty small for anyone on a modern connection above 100 Mbps.

 Can I use either VPN for streaming Netflix in 2026?

 Both work with Netflix.
-IPVanish is the more reliable and consistent choice — it just works.
-PIA works too, but you might need to try 2–3 servers before you find one that reliably unblocks your target region.
-Minor annoyance, but worth knowing.
+But IPVanish is the more reliable pick — it just works.
+PIA works too, but you might need to try 2–3 servers before hitting one that consistently unblocks your region.
+Minor hassle, but something to know going in.

 Do both VPNs allow torrenting?

-Yes, but PIA is clearly the stronger torrenting VPN.
-It allows P2P on all servers, supports port forwarding (which meaningfully improves seeding performance), and MACE adds protection from malicious content in torrent files.
-IPVanish allows torrenting and includes a SOCKS5 proxy, but no port forwarding — which limits your seeding effectiveness if that matters to you.
+Yes, but PIA is clearly the stronger torrenting option.
+P2P is allowed on all servers, port forwarding meaningfully improves seeding performance, and MACE protects you from malicious torrent content.
+IPVanish allows torrenting and has SOCKS5 proxy support, but no port forwarding — which limits seeding effectiveness.

 Which is better for a household with multiple devices?

-Honestly, either works fine now that both offer unlimited simultaneous connections.
-But IPVanish's apps are more polished across device types — especially Fire TV and Android TV — which makes it the more practical household VPN for day-to-day usability.
-If you've got a mix of laptops, phones, tablets, and a streaming stick or two, IPVanish just handles that scenario more gracefully.
+Either works fine now that both offer unlimited simultaneous connections.
+But IPVanish's apps are more polished across device types — especially on Fire TV and Android TV — which makes day-to-day household use smoother.
+If you've got laptops, phones, tablets, and a streaming stick or two, IPVanish handles that mix more gracefully.